 A few are small sites with around 100 posts in them.
 Others have hundreds of posts in them.
 I’ve been working on these sites since 2018 and I document my progress here on Yeys.com.

-We currently manage a team of four VA’s and two part-time editors, as well as 15-20 freelance writers.
+We currently manage a team of four VA’s and a part-time editor, as well as 10-15 freelance writers.
 Together, we produce around 150 new blog posts every month.

 You can read all about my business strategy and how well it’s coming along in my monthly traffic and revenue reports here.